aplteam/Tatin/docs/Caching.md

 The function `GetPathToPackageCache` returns either the value of `MyUserSettings.path2cache` or the default path if `path2cache` is empty.

-The main purpose for this property are test cases which should not temper with the default cache.
+This property's main purpose is test cases that should not temper with the default cache.

 ### Registries saved in the user settings

-Defining a registry in the user settings means that an instance of the `Define Registry` class is created, amended and then added with the `Add` method to `MyUserSettings`.
+Defining a registry in the user settings means that an instance of the `Define Registry` class is created, amended, and then added with the `Add` method to `MyUserSettings`.

 One of the parameters of an instance of `DefineRegistry` is `noCaching`.
 This is a Boolean that defaults to 0, meaning that packages from that registry will be cached unless caching is switched off on a global level via `MyUserSettings.caching`.